 They add an earthy taste and meaty texture to the foods, be it through sautéing, stuffing, braising, slicing, or even caramelizing.
 They have a fantastic flavor and as such, are served in a variety of delicacies, ranging from soups to sandwiches and appetizers to casseroles.

 These tasty and succulent fungi are called mushrooms, scientifically known as Agaricus campestris.
 While all of us are aware of their weird taste and unpleasant texture, what most of us are unfamiliar with is their miraculous, magical powers.

-The following section lists some of them.
+The following section lists Mushroom’s Nutritional Value.
 Also, check out the nutritional facts of mushrooms.

 Mushrooms Nutritional Facts

 Amount of Mushrooms (white, raw): 1 cup

 |Fats & Fatty Acids

 - Mushrooms that you find in grocery stores have a surprising amount of copious nutrients, beneficial for reducing the size of certain cancer tumors and combating the production of some cancerous cells, especially those associated with breast and prostate cancer.

 - The weight loss benefit that mushrooms offer is known to a very small percentage of people.
 Low in calories, carbohydrates, fat, and sodium, mushrooms make a great entry into any weight-reducing diet, due to their high water and fiber content.

 - If you had been assuming bananas to be the highest source of potassium, mushrooms are sure to astonish you with this fact as well.
 Mushrooms outrank bananas on the potassium chart.
 The potassium found in mushrooms possesses the capabilities of processing sodium and lowering blood pressure.
 Hence, for people with hypertension or a high risk of stroke, a regular dose of mushrooms can assure tremendous health benefits.